 She retired from Gannett and returned to Michigan in 2015.
 She also is a glass artist with displays in Charlevoix area art galleries.

-Line editing, coaching
+Developmental, line editing, coaching

 Scott Couturier is a poet and writer of fantasy, Weird-and-science fiction, currently living in Traverse City.
 He is a 2008 graduate of Knox College; while attending he was a founding editor of Knox Quiver, an online genre publication that has since become a campus institution.
 Most recently his poetry and prose has appeared in such venues as The Audient Void, Weirdbook, the Test Patterns anthology series, & Spectral Realms.
 His work focuses on blurring, distorting, & otherwise transmuting the conceptual walls dividing the fantastic, grim, and literary: currently he is writing the fourth volume of an ongoing dark fantasy quintet collectively titled The Magistricide.